-Also called a “Nutria,” these animals are often turned into stews and rustic dishes with root vegetables.
+Also called “Nutria,” these animals are often turned into stews and rustic dishes with root vegetables.
 They live in burrows by streams and rivers and are considered a pest because they kill plants to eat their stems.

 For those looking for a more unique experience, a Coypu carpaccio can make for great dining.
-The meat is dried out, then sliced thinly and served with lemon juice, pink peppercorns, and some parmesan cheese.
+The meat is dried out, then sliced thinly, and served with lemon juice, pink peppercorns, and some parmesan cheese.
 The meat reportedly pairs well with dry champagne!

 17. Sweet and sour silkworms

-Initially, people chose to eat the baby silkworms that wouldn’t survive their harsh environment, but as people realized how tasty silkworms were, their recipe began to involve.
+Initially, people chose to eat the baby silkworms that wouldn’t survive their harsh environment, but as people realized how tasty silkworms were, their recipes began to involve.
 Today, when you’re eating a silkworm dish, you’re likely eating the male silkworms after they have helped to create the silk-making process.

 18. Springbok Brats

 Eating sausage doesn’t seem so strange.
-Millions of people every day sit down to a wide variety of different sausages, usually with some sort of pork or pork fat included in them, and it’s a normal part of the diet.
+Millions of people every day sit down to a wide variety of different sausages, usually with some pork or pork fat included in them, and it’s a normal part of the diet.

-Hot dogs, bratwurst, bangers, and mash… even venison sausage is known as a “game sausage” and many families enjoy these seasonally.
+Hot dogs, bratwurst, bangers, and mash… even venison sausage is known as a “game sausage,” and many families enjoy these seasonally.
 What isn’t always enjoyed, however, is a springbok brat.

 What is the springbok?
 It is one of the fastest creatures on Earth, able to run as fast as 62 miles per hour and leap as high as 13 feet into the air.
 Springboks are sometimes called a “gazelle” or an “antelope” and are native to the African continent.
 The meat itself is considered to be quite prized and tasty.

-Put your springbok brat into a bun or roll and then add some sauerkraut, mustard, and onions for the true experience – though ketchup might work for you too!
+Put your springbok brat into a bun or roll and add some sauerkraut, mustard, and onions for the true experience – though ketchup might work for you too!

 19. Haggis, Scotland

 Haggis, a traditional Scottish dish made of sheep’s heart, lungs, and liver mixed with onion and oatmeal, is one of the world’s most bizarre foods.
-It has been banned from import into the United States since 1971 due to its inclusion of lung tissue (which contains a parasite) but it’s still widely enjoyed in Scotland.
+It has been banned from import into the United States since 1971 due to its inclusion of lung tissue (which contains a parasite), but it’s still widely enjoyed in Scotland.

-Add some vegetable stock to the haggis before the last stitch and any seasonings you’d prefer, traditionally salt and pepper, and then let the stitched-up stomach sit for a few minutes as the oven preheats.
+Add vegetable stock to the haggis before the last stitch and any seasonings you’d prefer, traditionally salt and pepper, and then let the stitched-up stomach sit for a few minutes as the oven preheats.